Tiebout sorting in online communities: Evolutionary dynamics and tipping sets

 \begin{thm} When the revision protocol is asynchronous learning and individuals behave according to myopic best-response, with probability 1 population behavior will come to rest at one of the pure strategy equilibria. \end{thm}

-The proof of Theorem \ref{thm:equilibriumlockin} is immediate.
-Since our model is a finite potential game, by Lemma 2.3 in \cite{ShapleyMonderer:1996:GEB}, asynchronous learning with a best-response based updating rule will generate a so-called ``finite improvement path'' that will terminate at some pure strategy equilibrium.
+The proof of the above is almost immediate.
+Since our model is a finite potential game, we can appeal to Lemma 2.3 in \cite{ShapleyMonderer:1996:GEB}.
+Asynchronous learning with a best-response based updating rule will generate a so-called ``finite improvement path'' that must terminate at some pure strategy equilibrium.

-However, more can be said than Theorem \ref{thm:equilibriumlockin}.
-Specifically, the only candidates for long run behavior are the group-symmetric states.
-Again this can be understood intuitively by referring to Figure \ref{fig:mainexamplepreferences}.
-From any of the blue states, $\OmegaAprefm$, population behavior must drift towards equilibrium $\omegaml = (0, 13)$.
+That the only candidates for long run behavior in our model are the group-symmetric states can be understood intuitively by referring to Figure \ref{fig:mainexamplepreferences}.
+From any of the states shaded blue, $\OmegaAprefm$, population behavior must drift towards equilibrium $\omegaml = (0, 13)$.
 Similarly but opposite for any of the red states, $\OmegaBprefm$, from where population behavior will ultimately come to rest at $\omegalm = (17, 0)$.
 So it remains to consider the evolution from the hollow states.
-From these, the dynamics are pushing \emph{up and to the right}, and depending on the order that players are randomly called upon to act, population behavior will ultimately drift to either a blue or red state or to equilibrium $\omegall$.
+From these, the dynamics are pushing ``up and to the right'', and depending on the order that players are randomly called upon to act, population behavior will ultimately drift to either a blue or red state or to equilibrium $\omegall$.

+While Theorem \ref{thm:equilibriumlockin} states that an equilibrium will be reached no matter what state the population begins at, the initial state need not uniquely determine the final rest point.
+For example, consider state $(5, 5)$ labelled by the green \green{X} in Figure \ref{fig:mainexamplepreferences}.
+From here, there are best-response based paths that lead to $\OmegaAprefm$ (blue), others that lead to $\OmegaBprefm$ (red), and yet more that lead to equilibrium $\omegall$ (magenta).
+Thus, there is not always ``path dependence'' associated with this dynamic.\footnote{Had we instead considered a best-reply dynamic where all dissatisfied individuals switch platform every period, then each state would be uniquely identified with a particular equilibrium outcome.}

-Our goal is to define tipping sets.
+In the next section we will consider equilibrium selection.
+Before that we show how to define tipping sets.
 Letting $\omegat$ denote the population state at time $t \in \Natural$.
-We begin by defining the basin of attraction of each equilibrium state following \cite{Ellison:2000:RES}:
+We begin by defining the basin of attraction \citep{Ellison:2000:RES} of each equilibrium as follows:

-\begin{defn} For group symmetric equilibrium $\omegastar \in \Omega$, the \emph{basin of attraction} of $\omegastar$, $D(\omegastar)$, is the set of initial states from which population behavior will converge to $\omegastar$ with probability one.
+\begin{defn} For a group symmetric equilibrium $\omegastar \in \Omega$, the {\it basin of attraction} of $\omegastar$, $D(\omegastar)$, is the set of initial states from which population behavior will converge to $\omegastar$ with probability one.
 That is,

 \end{defn}

 { As an example in Figure \ref{fig:mainexamplepreferences}, $D(\omegalm)$ is the set of \blue{blue} states, $D(\omegaml)$ is the set of \red{red} states, and $D(\omegamm)$ is the set of \magenta{magenta} states that are north, east, or north east of the state $(10, 10)$, including the state $(10, 10)$ itself. }